wturner123/azurestack-docs/content/en/docs/hci/SupportMatrix/2506/GoldenImages/_index.md

 </tbody>
 </table>

-\* New golden image with support for imaging severs with and without OEM licensing.
+\* New golden image with support for imaging servers with and without OEM licensing.